 The Group recognises that there is significant risk that the Group's operations may be adversely affected by statutory regulation and costs connected with climate change and carbon emission management.
-The Group supports global emission reduction and is committed to implementing measures to reach zero net-emissions by 2050.
+Currently there is no direct extraction of gas from any of the Group's assets.
+Focus is therefore on potential fugitive emissions (leakage) with the following activities undertaken by Santos: